Mail flow best practices for Exchange Online and Office 365 (overview)

 |Using Exchange Online Protection (EOP) standalone

-For details about this scenario, see Mail Flow in EOP and How do Office 365 connectors work with my own email servers (also called "on-premises servers")?
+For details about this scenario, see Mail Flow in EOP and How do connectors work with my on-premises email servers?

 I have my own email servers (on-premises servers), and I subscribe to EOP for email protection services only.